-What General Policies You Might Find in pet-friendly Offices
+What General Policies You Might Find in Pet-Friendly Offices

-If you’ve decided to turn your office in a pet-friendly one, it’s time to make policy.
+If you’ve decided to turn your office into a pet-friendly one, it’s time to make policy.
 In a nutshell, the policy will contain all the rules around having dogs in the office so that everyone can feel that they’re on the same page for the pet-friendly environment.